 If you and your travel companions are sharing the same Ridemax subscription, be sure to label your plans with a unique name and that you aren't working on the same plan at the same time.
 Otherwise, you'll be tripping all over each other.

-Besides the tips at the Ridemax website, which you should read and follow as closely as possible, I found a few more things helpful:
+Besides the tips at the Ridemax website, which you should read and follow as closely as possible, these tips can also help:

 Start on time.
-Tell the kids they will have to skip rides to get on schedule and they'll be motivated to help you do it.
+Tell the kids they will have to skip rides if you get behind and they'll be motivated to help you do it.
 It's also a good idea to create an alternate plan that starts 15 or 30 minutes later than your ideal time, just in case.

 Schedule shows, entertainment, and parades into your day.
 You can get the daily schedule and how long they last from the Disneyland website.
 If you plan those activities as breaks, start your break time 30 minutes before they begin.